 Santa Cruz METRO is always looking for new ideas on how to improve our system to meet the needs of the community.
 We encourage the members of our community to submit suggestions through the Customer Service Report feature or write to Santa Cruz METRO 110 Vernon St., Santa Cruz, CA 95060 Attn: Planning.

 Santa Cruz METRO is in the process of drafting a new Short Range Transit Plan.
-The new SRTP is scheduled to be adopted by December 2013, it will include analysis of our transit system and recomendations for: improvements to service, new captial projects, fleet management, fare media, public information materials, and other improvements over a 5 year time period.
+The draft SRTP is available for public review, it includes analysis of our transit system and recomendations for: improvements to service, new captial projects, fleet management, fare media, public information materials, and other improvements over a 5 year time period.